 - 1. Content: The paper must be clearly defined and cover the material under consideration.
 It must be written in a logically coherent and readable manner, which includes an introduction, a body of the paper in which the ideas are developed, and then a conclusion.
 In addition, a bibliography of the works cited must be included at the end as well. - 2.
 Research: At least 10 sources must be used and proper citation given.
 No Internet sources may be used.
 Likewise, at least 3 sources must be essays found in theological journals, anthologies, and/or dictionaries.
 Finally, be aware of the rules against plagiarism that are discussed below. - 3.
 Form and Style: The paper must be written using the correct format as well as proper grammar and spelling.
 To see how the paper is to be formatted properly, students can reference templates for the title page, research paper and bibliography under the Paper Assignment rubric, which again is located in the left column of the Canvas homepage. - 4.
-On Time: Finally, one must turn in a paper in order to receive a passing grade in the course and the papers are due by Monday, 4/27/20.
-Note that the papers are due on the Monday before the last day of class so the Professor and fellow patrons can read them before the presentations are given the next week.
+On Time: Finally, one must turn in a paper in order to receive a passing grade in the course and the papers are due by Monday, December 6th.